Applications for our 2019 Board of Directors are now open. Click here to get started!

-Board approves candidates to be interviewed: Wednesday, September 28
+Board approves candidates to be interviewed: Wednesday, September 26, 2018

-Candidates notified: September 29 - October 3
+Candidates notified: September 27 - October 4, 2018

-Interviews: October 3 - 19
+Interviews: October 7 - 21, 2018

 A. Don't let being new or having no previous board experience stop you from applying!
 This is one of the reasons why YNPN Triangle NC exists: to create a safe space to practice professional skills and gain the experience of serving on a board.
 The General Director position, created in 2016, can be considered an "entry-level" position and is meant to provide a gateway for board service.
 This is a perfect role for someone who is interested in being more involved in this chapter but is either unsure or not yet ready to take on the responsibility of managing their own committee.

-Attending Board meetings (1.5 hours/month)
+- Attending board meetings (1.5 hours/month)

-Performing necessary work as required by your Committee (2 – 3 hours/month)
+- Performing necessary work as required by your committee (2 – 3 hours/month)

-Representing YNPN in the Triangle community
+- Representing YNPN in the Triangle community as needed

-- National YNPN Liaison
+- National YNPN Liaison (position filled for 2018)